-Lemma~\ref{lemma:sequential-model-distortion} establishes a connection between a system comprising an arbitrary number of Gaussian models and the overall rate of distortion it incurs.
-As a result, we can formulate a joint distortion rate function that accommodates various network configurations.
-In our research, we introduce a straightforward system model for the Semantic Communication system, which is elaborated upon in Section~\ref{sec:system-model}.
-Thus, we have the following Theorem: \begin{theorem} The total distortion rate of the SemCom Process on user $u$ is approximated by:
+Lemma~\ref{lemma:sequential-model-distortion} establishes a connection between a system comprising an arbitrary number of Gaussian models and the total distortion it incurs.
+As a result, we can formulate a joint distortion function that accommodates various network configurations.
+In our research, we introduce a straightforward system model for the SemCom system, which is elaborated upon in Section~\ref{sec:system-model}.
+Thus, we have the following Theorem. \begin{theorem} The total distortion of the SemCom Process on user $u$ is approximated by:

 \end{theorem} \begin{proof} The proof is demonstrated in Appendix~\ref{appendix:sequential-semcom-distortion}. \end{proof}